In Vivo Transfection

 Recombinant DNA Construction

-Recombinant DNA technology enables the researcher to sequence genes and then map them to their locations in the genome.
+Recombinant DNA technology permits the researcher to sequence genes and then map them to their locations in the genome.
 Recombinant proteins expressed in cells are used to generate antibody probes for studying protein synthesis.
+Cloning vectors (represented as yellow in pic below) are DNA molecules able to replicate inside a living cell.
+A vector is typically a small DNA strand that contains enough genetic information to allow it to be replicated in cells.

 Once gene fragments of interest are ligated into the plasmid, bacterial cells are transformed by the recombinant DNA crossing the cell membrane and entering the cytoplasm of the cell.
 Since the efficiency of transformation of plasmids into bacteria is low, most bacteria cells do not contain the plasmids.
 However, circular DNA molecules are capable of replication, and plasmids frequently carry genes that benefit their carrier, such as those enabling antibiotic resistance.
 This provides selection of the positively transfected cells by antibiotic selection; ampicillin resistance gene which can express the enzyme, β-lactamase, to inactivate the antibiotic ampicillin.